Russia and weapons of mass destruction: Delivery systems

 The exact number of nuclear warheads is a state secret and is therefore a matter of guesswork.
 As of 2025, the Federation of American Scientists estimates that Russia possesses 5,459 nuclear weapons, while the United States has 5,177; Russia and the U.S. each have about 1,700 active deployed strategic nuclear warheads.
 Russia's stockpile is growing in size, while the United States' is shrinking.
 Russia has six nuclear missile fields in Kozelsk, Tatishchevo, Uzhur, Dombarovsky, Kartalay, and Aleysk; nuclear missile submarines patrolling from three naval bases at Nerpich'ya, Yagel'Naya, and Rybachiy; and nuclear bombers at Ukrainka and Engels air bases.
-As of 2024, Russia operates 12 nuclear-powered, nuclear-armed ballistic missile submarines, comprising five Delta-class and seven Borei-class vessels.
+As of 2026, Russia operates 13 nuclear-powered, nuclear-armed ballistic missile submarines, comprising five Delta-class and eight Borei-class vessels.

 The RS-28 Sarmat (Russian: РС-28 Сармат; NATO reporting name: SATAN 2), is a Russian liquid-fueled, MIRV-equipped, super-heavy thermonuclear armed intercontinental ballistic missile in development by the Makeyev Rocket Design Bureau since 2009, intended to replace the previous R-36 missile.
 Its large payload would allow for up to 10 heavy warheads or 15 lighter ones, or a combination of warheads and massive amounts of countermeasures designed to defeat anti-missile systems.
 It was heralded by the Russian military as a response to the U.S. Prompt Global Strike.

 In 2015, information emerged that Russia may be developing a new nuclear torpedo, the Status-6 Ocean Multipurpose System, codenamed "Kanyon" by Pentagon officials.
 This weapon is designed to create a tsunami wave up to 500m tall that will radioactively contaminate a wide area on an enemy coasts with cobalt-60, and to be immune to anti-missile defense systems such as laser weapons and railguns that might disable an ICBM.
 Two potential carrier submarines, the Project 09852 Belgorod, and the Project 09851 Khabarovsk, are new boats laid down in 2012 and 2014 respectively.

 Status 6 appears to be a deterrent weapon of last resort.
 It appears to be a torpedo-shaped robotic mini-submarine, that can travel at speeds of 185 km/h.
 More recent information suggests a top speed of 100 km/h, with a range of 10000 km and a depth maximum of 1000 m.
 This underwater drone is cloaked by stealth technology to elude acoustic tracking devices.